erinrkahn/final_project/README.md

 - **Training the Model**
   - The data inputted into the deep learning neural network machine learning model was split 75% for training and 25% for testing with a random state of 78.
   - The training and testing input features were then fitted and scaled using StandardScaler().
-  - The deep learning neural network's input layer was the same size as the number of different features inputted to the model and it contained three hidden layers with three nodes, five nodes, and five nodes, respectively.
+  - The deep learning neural network's input layer was the same size as the number of different features inputted into the model and it contained three hidden layers with three nodes, five nodes, and five nodes, respectively.
     - The activation function for all three hidden layers was relu, as that activation function performed the best in terms of accuracy.
     - When more hidden layers were added while creating and testing the model, the accuracy of the model actually decreased, so three hidden layers was the best.
-  - The output layer contained one unit and its activation function was sigmoid because y was a binary output: either the fire was a major incident, "true", or was not, "false".
+  - The output layer contained one unit and its activation function was sigmoid because y was a binary output: either the fire was a major incident, "True", or was not, "False".
   - The model was trained on 20 epochs as to 1) not be overfitted and 2) when trained on more epochs like 100 epochs, the model's accuracy did not increase.

 - **Current Accuracy Score**